 The CDBG program provides an extraordinary benefit to the City of Naperville and the City is committed to compliance with all HUD regulations and requirements.
-The COVID-19 pandemic dominated PY 2020, causing delays and changes to many prior year projects.
-Submission of the PY 2020 Annual Action Plan was delayed from March, 2020 to July, 2020.
-As a result, most PY 2020 projects were also delayed.
-Despite these problems, several major projects were completed and the City successfully implemented an entirely new program of public services and public facility improvements to respond to the pandemic, focused on emergency assistance to individuals, households and small businesses.
-Despite these challenges, the City maintained a timeliness ratio less than 1.5 times its annual grant allocation and expects to complete all outstanding projects by the end of PY 2021.
+To date, PY 2021 (April 1, 2021 - March 31, 2022) has continued to be dominated by the ongoing COVID-19 pandemic.
+In addition to allocating \$557,688 in regular entitlement funding, the City also received \$1,340,693 in special funding to address COVID-19.
+These funds were distributed in two rounds: \$315,985 and \$1,024,708.
+Despite the challenges of allocating and distributing these significant sums during a public health crisis, the City completed several major projects while successfully implementing an entirely new program of public services and public facility improvements to respond to the pandemic, focused on emergency assistance to individuals, households and small businesses.
+Despite these challenges, the City maintained a timeliness ratio less than 1.5 times its annual grant allocation and expects to complete all outstanding projects by the end of 2022.